bundlewrap/bundlewrap/doc/quickstart.rst

 .. note::

-	Blockwart will honor your ``~/.ssh/config``, so if ``ssh mynode.example.com sudo id`` works without any password prompts in your terminal, you're good to go.
+	BundleWrap will honor your ``~/.ssh/config``, so if ``ssh mynode.example.com sudo id`` works without any password prompts in your terminal, you're good to go.

 	If you need a password for SSH and/or sudo, please add :option:`-p` directly after :command:`bw` when calling :command:`bw run` or :command:`bw apply`.